A Developer's Guide to Amply's Event-Based Targeting and Triggering

 Device Property Targeting

-// Target users on app version 1.x, excluding US and Poland
+Target app version 1.x, excluding US and Poland

 "is_premium" to false,